cshulman/playbooks/README.md

 Modification of https://gist.github.com/huddlesj/5a2356b9f8f34eb5a131a4574f9345c4

 # Playbook Information:
 ***Note that the current version of this repository ony includes an AWS setup & will install the AWS CLI.
-If you do not need or want, comment those lines from the playbook you are using***
+If you do not need or want it, comment those lines from the playbook you are using***

 ## GA Versions: